Running technique coaching for performance, injury prevention and enjoyment.

 Running is a skill and movement pattern that can be learnt, just like a golf swing, football kick or tennis backhand.

 The Balanced Runner philosophy has been developed over time to allow runners to feel their improvements by focusing on cues and not outcomes.
 With a top-down approach, starting with the upper body and gradual improvements over time that has been proven to work for hundreds of runners to achieve their goals.

 In Melbourne, Australia, Paul Mackinnon has developed his reputation as an expert over many years, working with athletes of all levels from beginner through to professional.
 We are now excited to be able to bring this expertise to an international audience through the online program to help as many athletes as possible to run faster, injury free and enjoy their running more.

-Explore more about the Balanced Runner Program, contact us, or hear from athletes who have benefited:
+Explore more about the Balanced Runner Program, contact us, or hear from athletes who have benefitted:

 Articles, podcast appearances and running technique tips

 See all of the latest from the Balanced Runner including interviews and podcasts featuring Paul, video appearances, feature articles and running technique tips.

 Paul breaks down the common mechanics in both walking and running, and how using the proper running mechanic can make you more powerful, more economical and less prone to injury.

 Cadence in running is so poorly used and in most cases poorly understood.For those wondering, cadence is the number of steps taken within a minute.
 It is an outcome…

 Broadsheet Feature Article: The Science To Help You Become a Better Runner 3 June 2023 | Category: Running Technique AdviceThis article originally appeared in Broadsheet in May 2023 as a feature between Paul MacKinnon and Puma Nitro.
 Photography by Liana Hardy....